giuliobosco/giuliobosco.github.io/content/experiences/2019bomaidea.md

 ---
 title: "IT Lead"
-description: "BoMa Idea SA - Part-time"
+subtitle.sub: "BoMa Idea SA - Part-time"
+description: "giuliobosco.ch/education - Lead of IT for the company Full-Stack Development and Operations"
 date: 2020-08-04T16:51:32+02:00
 weight: 4
 ---